Beam-Column Buckling & P-M Interaction Back

 Beam-Column Buckling & P-M Interaction Diagram

 Real-time EN 1993-1-1 combined axial-bending check for steel beam-columns.
-Plot your design point on the P-M interaction envelope and get instant PASS/FAIL judgment.
+Plot the design point on the P-M interaction envelope and get instant PASS/FAIL judgment.

 Parameters